 For example, the class of “Translation Tasks” correspond to the set of all Tasks that involve a mapping between two languages, such as ‘OWL-2 to Common Logic Translation Task (based on a specific mapping)’.
 The Task is then realized every time an Operator performs an (instance/occurrence of) Translation Activity, applying the mapping to a source Artifact e.g., in OWL-2 to generate a specific Artifact e.g. in Common Logic.

-, above, sets out the relationships between knowledge processing tasks and the roles that various resources play in those tasks.
-The conceptual hierarchy of processing tasks is shown below in.
+Figure 20, above, sets out the relationships between knowledge processing tasks and the roles that various resources play in those tasks.
+The conceptual hierarchy of processing tasks is shown below in Figure 21.